dat-ecosystem-archive/dat-node/readme.md

 That covers some of the common use cases, let us know if there are more to add!
 Keep reading for the full API docs.

 ## API

+**Warning:* This is an early `2.0` release of dat-node.
+Please let us know if you missing or incorrect API docs here.
+We still have more to document.
+PRs more than welcome!

 ### `Dat(dir|storage, [opts], callback(err, dat))`